ansys/pyansys-math/doc/source/examples/ansys-math_vs_scipy/ansys-math_vs_scipy.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 76-78

-Solve the eigenproblem using PyMapdl with APDLMath.
+Solve the eigenproblem using PyMAPDL with APDLMath.

 ..
 GENERATED FROM PYTHON SOURCE LINES 78-87